jqwik-team/jqwik/documentation/src/docs/include/writing-properties.md

 - `AfterFailureMode afterFailure`: Determines how jqwik will generate values of a property that has [failed in the previous run](#rerunning-falsified-properties).

-    - `AfterFailureMode.PREVIOUS_SEED` is the default. jqwik will use the same seed and thereby generate the same sequence of parameters as in the previous, failing run.
+    - `AfterFailureMode.SAMPLE_FIRST` is the default.
+It means that jqwik will use the last shrunk set of parameters first and then, if successful, go for a new randomly generated set of parameters.
     - `AfterFailureMode.SAMPLE_ONLY` means that jqwik will only use the last _shrunk set of parameters_.
-    - `AfterFailureMode.SAMPLE_FIRST` means that jqwik will use the last shrunk set of parameters first and then, if successful, go for a new randomly generated set of parameters.
+    - `AfterFailureMode.PREVIOUS_SEED` means that jqwik will use the same seed and thereby generate the same sequence of parameters as in the previous, failing run.
     - `AfterFailureMode.RANDOM_SEED` makes jqwik use a new random seed even directly after a failure.
       This might lead to a "flaky" property that sometimes fails and sometimes succeeds.
       If the seed for this property has been fixed, the fixed seed will always be used.